 HELL YES, you need travel insurance!

 Whew!
-We thought 2021’s Revenge Travel was extreme but that surge registers low on the Richter scale versus 2022’s Summer of Travel Chaos.
+We thought 2021’s Revenge Travel was extreme but that surge registers low on the Richter scale versus 2022’s Summer of Travel Chaos and the 2023 Christmas Storm.

 Are you covered?
 Do you have travel insurance for the inevitable?